Babylon Always Falls

 A Taunt Against Empire

 Isaiah 14 was written to the people of Judah, who had been on the receiving end of Babylonian imperial policy.
-Babylon was the empire of empires, a military and economic powerhouse that steamrolled anyone in its way.
+Babylon, at the time, was the empire of empires, a military and economic powerhouse that steamrolled anyone in its way.
 They took land, enslaved people, and made sure everyone knew who was in charge with the edge of their swords.
 They would eventually go on to smother Judah, plunder the Temple, and deport the people from their homeland.
-It's the ancient story, literally: an indigenous people ripped from their place for those who want their land for economic purposes (Israel's territory sat astride the biggest trade route in the region).

 And the thing is, Israel wasn't even a major conquest for them.
 It was a strategic piece, an otherwise-forgotten chunk of dirt.
 There were no planes with paratroopers coming, no Allies across the sea scheming to save them if they could just hold on.
-Babylon had Mesopotamia in a choke hold.
-It had broken the back of the old guys—the Assyrians, an empire itself so vicious that they'd have made a certain bunch of goose-steppers blush.
+Babylon had Mesopotamia in a chokehold.
+It had broken the back of the old guys -- the Assyrians, an empire itself so vicious that they'd have made a certain bunch of goose-steppers blush.

 “How you have fallen from heaven, O morning star, son of the dawn!
 You have been cast down to the earth, you who once laid low the nations!”
 (Isaiah 14:12)

 This is not a story about Satan being cast out of heaven.
-This is a human king who thought he was untouchable, who elevated himself above everyone else—only to be thrown down like all the other failed rulers before him.
+This is a human king who thought he was untouchable, who elevated himself above everyone else, only to be thrown down like all the other failed rulers before him.

 This should sound familiar.

 How many times have we seen leaders, pastors, or institutions rise to power, convinced they are the exception?
-Or convinced that their church, their ministry, their brand is the Chosen One—too anointed to fail?
+Or convinced that their church, their ministry, their brand is the Chosen One -- too anointed to fail?
 And yet, time and time again, the same things happen.
 You can't use Babylonian tools to build Kingdom projects.
 And that's because Babylon always falls.

 Babylon always falls.